DTJustice/dispute-resolution-demo/README.md

 - `legislation`: array of results that have a `documentType` of `legislation`.
 Legislation results are excluded from self, assisted and formal arrays.
 - `totalMatches`: (integer) accurate count of the total number of results.
 Results that are repeated in more than one pathway are only counted once.
 - `story` provides access to the customer input values (read from the URL)
+- additional boolean values in `story` are provided to assist with conditionals in handlebars templates.
+For example, if the URL contains `with=a neighbour" then these 2 properties will be present: `{ "with": "a neighbour", "with_a_neighbour": true }`

-The structure of each item in the result arrays mirrors the [CSV format](#CSV format).
-Review the [data.qld.gov.au][data] API documentation for more information.
+- The structure of each item in the result arrays mirrors the [CSV format](#CSV format) Review the [data.qld.gov.au][data] API documentation for more information.
+- `with`, `about` and `pathways` values for each result are exploded like so: `{ "with": { "a neighbour": true, "the body corporate": true }}`.
+  Each value (separated by semicolons) becomes a property with the value `true` recorded.

 #### Legislation aside